eliu-civ/CIV-CTF-Writeups-/PicoGym/Easy/format string 0.md

 Hint 1:
 This is an introduction of format string vulnerabilities.
 Look up "format specifiers" if you have never seen them before.

 Hint 2:
 Just try out the different options

+First off, launch the challenge instance to see the neccessary source.

+We are given a unique challenge instance (basically an access point that is different every time you launch a challenge instance):   nc mimas.picoctf.net 63511